hthuwal/ARC-Challenge/notes/progress_report.md

 - [X] Debug the remaining two neural models (ongoing)
 - [X] Read WordTree A corpus of Explanation Graphs
 - [ ] Go through the code of DGEM paper to better understand the architecture
-- [ ] See if the errors can be reduced using WordNet, WebChild or changes in the architecture.
+- [x] See if the errors can be reduced using WordNet, WebChild, NCERT.

 ## 16th July 2018